pjungwir/postgres-temporal-talk/slides.md

 - independent consultant/programmer from Portland, OR

 - used Postgres since ~2010.
-- I've done substantial professional work in Oracle, MySQL, and MS SQL Server, but Postgres is by far the best.
+- I've done plenty of work in Oracle, MySQL, and MS SQL Server, but Postgres is by far the best.

+- Humbled to be here.
+There lots of related work I'll mention today, and I'm amazed by all of you.
 - Not a contributor but I've written a bunch of extensions.
 - Since I'm from Portland: they're pretty obscure, you probably haven't heard of them.